akpysec/GUISecurityAudit/README.md

-# myapp
-Security Audit .txt files GUI
+# Security Audit .txt files GUI

 Created to perform Security Auditing with output .txt files.
 Once you have output file with specific parameters you can update "Dictionaries" within the script & add the associated keys to the Tree view portion.